Our backyard orchard is filled with stunning pink and white blossoms, buzzing busy bees, and tiny fruit growing on our field of fruit trees.

 My baby girl’s Easter basket is filled with plastic eggs and lined with a pink and white gingham liner embroidered with her name.

-They’re already planning out a pre-Easter egg hunt that they came up with, where each one is buying candy for the other one with their own hard-earned money, then filling and hiding the eggs for each other.
-Love their kind hearts.
+They’re already planning out a pre-Easter egg hunt that they came up with, where each one is buying candy for the other one with their own hard-earned money.

 Even my sweet baby girl got in the fun, with her plaid Easter dress matching her big brother’s Easter shirt.

-I think it’s safe to say that she liked it, ha!
+I think it’s safe to say that she liked it. 😉

 To make all my projects I used my Cricut Explore Air 2, Martha Stewart Special Edition machine that is sold exclusively at Michaels.
 It’s got the beautiful look and style you expect from Martha Stewart with it’s vanilla pearl color and pretty gold accents.